 Sanitize Your Kitchen: Finally, be sure to properly sanitize your cutting boards, knives and countertops.
 I prefer using non-toxic, environmentally safe, cleaning agents.
 I use plastic or ceramic cutting boards.
 Never ever cut meat, poultry or fish on wood!
 Use separate cutting boards for proteins and produce.
 I soak cutting boards and utensils overnight in the sink which kills the bacteria in the sink as well as on the cutting board.
 Be sure to clean all surfaces thoroughly including those easily missed spots, like drawer knobs and refrigerator handles.

-I want you to be healthy — that means eating the Omni Diet way, getting regular exercise and washing your hands before and after you touch raw food.
+I want you to be healthy — that means eating the Brain Warrior and Omni Diet way, getting regular exercise and washing your hands before and after you touch raw food.

 Finally a protein powder that's sugar free, gluten free, has 22 grams of protein and is only 130 calories!